lmiphay/lms-gd/README.md

 * `cd /var/tmp/lms-gd-build-area`
 * `lms-gd init`

+`lms-gd init` creates a context for the subsequent image build by:

+* copying Dockerfile and portage configuration files from /usr/share/lms-gd (if not already present)
+* git cloning the `squeezebox` overlay (if not already present) and remove RESTRICT lines from the ebuilds
+* copies the contents of /etc/logitechmediaserver

 Examine/change the contents of the files in: /var/tmp/lms-gd-build-area

+Check that the first element of the mediadirs array in logitechmediaserver/server.prefs has been set to: /mnt/music

 Now build the image, create an lms container and finally start it: